Welcome to our Early Years Foundation Stage – get ready to learn lots and have fun whilst you do it!

 The expectation by the end of Reception is:

-- Children sing songs, make music and dance, and experiment with ways of changing them.
-They safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
+- Children will safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 Share their creations, explaining the process they have used.
 Make use of props and materials when role playing characters in narratives and stories.

 Observation, Assessment and planning

 We observe the children daily, from these observations we base our assessments which allow us to plan the next steps for the children.
 These observations and assessments are kept electronically on Seesaw.
 This will form the children’s individual Learning Journeys.
 The children’s Learning Journeys are available for parents and children to look at as they wish.
 Parents can download them at the end of Reception.